-Former DHS Official: White House Failed To Take Far-Right Extremism Seriously
+Former DHS Official: Trump Pouring 'Fuel On The Fire' Of Domestic Extremism

 A former top Department of Homeland Security official who resigned in April says the Trump administration is creating the conditions for domestic extremism to flourish in the United States.

 Elizabeth Neumann left her position as assistant secretary of counterterrorism and threat prevention after three years at DHS.
-In an interview with NPR's Steve Inskeep, she offers a candid assessment of the counter-terrorism community's failure to address the threat posed by domestic extremism.
+In an interview with NPR's Steve Inskeep, she offers a candid assessment of the counterterrorism community's failure to address the threat posed by domestic extremism.

 She says the administration is paving the way for even more violence.

-The life-long Republican voted for Trump in 2016, albeit, she says, "very reluctantly."
-She shared some of the concerns that others in national security had expressed publicly about his fitness for office, but decided to join DHS with her nearly 20 years of experience in homeland security issues to help the new administration.
+The lifelong Republican voted for Trump in 2016, albeit, she says, "very reluctantly."
+She shared some of the concerns that others in national security had expressed publicly about his fitness for office but decided to join DHS with her nearly 20 years of experience in homeland security issues to help the new administration.

 Neumann saw signs of rising domestic extremism soon after she arrived at DHS in February 2017.
-At the time she was serving as the deputy chief of staff for then-Secretary of Homeland Security John Kelly.
+At the time, she was serving as the deputy chief of staff for Secretary of Homeland Security John Kelly.

 "We had a spate of vandalism of Jewish cemeteries in a couple of places across the country that made national news, enough for us to go, 'This is interesting.
 What is this about?' " she says.
 "And then we started hearing from our law enforcement partners that they were seeing a rise in hate crimes, particularly anti-Semitic hate crimes.
 And we found that a little puzzling because there wasn't any one group claiming credit for it."

 By July of that year, Kelly had moved to the White House to serve as Trump's own chief of staff.
-And by March of 2018, Neumann found herself stepping into the role of assistant secretary for counter-terrorism and threat prevention.
+And by March of 2018, Neumann found herself stepping into the role of assistant secretary for counterterrorism and threat prevention.
 In that capacity, she was officially in charge of emerging threats — and had identified violence perpetrated by right-wing extremists as a major one.

 Neumann saw the diffuse nature of right-wing extremist violence as a particular challenge.
 "It was hard for the counterterrorism community to put their finger on it, in large part because the movement is more of a movement than a group or an organization," she says.